 Camp for Jews

-Over the past five years or so, I have been involved in a project which seeks to promote the memory a little known Nazi concentration camp called Sajmište (or Semlin in German).
+Over the past few years, I have been involved in a project which seeks to promote the memory a little known Nazi concentration camp called Sajmište (or Semlin in German).
 The camp was located in the Serbian capital Belgrade.